-About WIBW 13The station first signed on the air on November 15, 1953.
-WIBW-TV was the first television station to sign on in the Topeka market, and the third to sign on in the state of Kansas (after KCTY in Kansas City, which operated a transmitter in Overland Park, which signed on in June 1953.
-Channel 13 signed on the same day as KTVH (now KWCH-DT) in Wichita; it is the second-oldest surviving television station in Kansas (behind KWCH, as KCTY ceased operations in February 1954).
-The television station originally operated from studio facilities located on 6th Street and Wanamaker Road in west Topeka, near the Menninger Clinic, where it shared the facility with co-owned WIBW radio (AM 580).
-The facility, which was later abandoned, was severely damaged by fire on January 5, 2012.
+About WIBW 13On November 15, 1953, the station went on the air for the first time.
+WIBW-TV was the first television station to go on in the Topeka market, and the third in Kansas (following KCTY in Kansas City, which had a transmitter in Overland Park and turned on in June 1953).
+Channel 13 was founded on the same day as KTVH (now KWCH-DT) in Wichita, and it is Kansas' second-oldest surviving television station (behind KWCH, as KCTY ceased operations in February 1954).
+The television station began operations from studios on 6th Street and Wanamaker Road in west Topeka, near the Menninger Clinic, where it shared space with co-owned WIBW radio (AM 580).
+On January 5, 2012, a fire seriously destroyed the plant, which was eventually abandoned.

 Channel 13 was co-owned with the Topeka Daily Capital and WIBW radio by the family of the late Kansas Senator Arthur Capper.
 Originally, the station offered programs from all four major networks at the time (CBS, NBC, ABC, and the DuMont Television Network), although it has always been primarily a CBS affiliate.
 WIBW-TV aired its debut program, a DuMont network broadcast of an NFL game between the San Francisco 49ers and the Cleveland Browns, on the day of its sign-on, following an introduction show provided by the station's employees.